tomaverlaine/tomaverlaine.github.io/_posts/2025-05-13-aya-instinkto-industrio-interview.md

 Exactly.
 We also tend to play better live than in the studio — the recordings can end up a bit polished and tidy.
 The live energy is different.

-**Building a fanbase through live shows feels like the right approach for an indie band.
-Though it sounds like you don't go out of your way to promote yourselves online, either.**
+**Building a fanbase through live shows feels like the right approach for an indie band.**

 We're really not good at promotion.
 The members all have Instagram and Xiaohongshu accounts, but we rarely post about the band.
 None of us are great at that side of things.

-**bokai's online presence is mostly motorcycle photos and drinking stories.**
+**What with bokai's motorcycle photos and your drinking stories, it's not exactly a PR machine.**

-At a Maybe Mars event, they made a promotional video where all the other bands talked properly about their music. bokai just had extended footage of himself riding his motorcycle.
+At a Maybe Mars event, each band made their own promo video.
+Everyone else talked properly about their music. bokai just had extended footage of himself riding his motorcycle.

 **What is he doing…**